tower-rs/tower-http/CONTRIBUTING.md

 The trick to documentation tests is striking a balance between being succinct for a reader to understand and actually testing the API.

-All middlewares should have at least one example that demonstrates how to use them.
+All middleware should have at least one example that demonstrates how to use them.
 The example should highlight the most common use case that we expect most users to have.
 If the middleware can be configured there should be at least two
 examples: One that uses the default configuration (as that is probably the most